tellery/website/docs/how-to-use/question-referencing.md

 ### Some Advice

 If you have complex transformations.
-We recommend you govern them in a batch processing tool like dbt.
+We recommend you govern them using a batch processing tool like dbt.
 Because you can assure data quality and improve performance.